Ireland Launches EU Privacy Probe Into Google AI Development - UrduPoint

 The rise of AI has fuelled excitement about its potential, with chatbots that show humanlike ability to answer questions to generate everything from essays to recipes and computer codes.

-However the emergence of AI has also sparked concerns about the technology taking jobs away from people and even posing an existential threat to humanity.
+But the emergence has also sparked concerns about the technology taking jobs away from people and even posing an existential threat to humanity.

 This would have been "prior to engaging in the processing of the personal data" of EU citizens related to the development of Google's foundational AI Model, Pathways Language Model 2 (PaLM 2).